Asfaloth/HumanActivityRecognition/README.md

-# HumanActivityRecognition
+# HumanActivityRecognition - README

-Coursera Getting and Cleaning Data Programming Assignment
+### Coursera Getting and Cleaning Data Programming Assignment

-how script works and how things connected
+how script works and how things # connected